Information for Councils

-The PFRA rosters and actively regulates face-to-facefundraising activities for Councils.
+The PFRA regulates face-to-facefundraising activities for Councils.
 This significantly reduces the burden on Councils to organise, roster and monitor this type of fundraising, but still gives the Council total control.

 We don't charge for this service.
 The benefits of self-regulation for charities come from long-term sustainability and mutually beneficial relationships with Councils, Business Associations and communities.

 Providing a strict code of conduct to which all charities must comply, ensures a greater sense of monitoring and regulation for Councils in addition to their specific licence rules and existing bylaws.

 The PFRA imposes and implements a series of penalties for non-compliance or infringement of PFRA Standards.

 We will work with Councils to ensure that only reputable organisations are licenced or allowed to use this means of fundraising in their cities.